 If you’re not quite sure what both of these types of ISAs are, let’s run through them.

 An ISA stands for ‘Individual Savings Account’ and is a government scheme to help you save more tax-free.
-You can only pay into one type of ISA each tax year, and you can't exceed £20,000 in total (your annual ISA allowance).
+You can have as many as you like (and save into more than 1 of the same type each year), but you can't exceed £20,000 in total (your annual ISA allowance).

 A Cash ISA is a simple cash savings account, where you add money, in exchange for interest, and the interest you make is completely tax-free.
 So, you won’t pay any Income Tax on your interest.
 It’s as simple as that.